 Behaviour for Learning

 It is a primary aim of Cherry Fields Primary School that every member of the community feels happy, safe and secure, and that each person is valued and treated fairly.
 We are a caring community, whose values are built on mutual trust and respect for all.
-Therefore, the primary aim of our behaviour management is not a system to enforce rules but a means of promoting good relationships, so that people can work together with the common purpose of helping everyone to learn.
+Therefore, the aim of our behaviour management is not a system to enforce rules but a means of promoting good relationships, so that people can work together with the common purpose of helping everyone to learn.

 Good behaviour underpins effective learning, and children need good personal and social skills in order to live fulfilling and rewarding lives as adults.
 We believe it to be a highly important aspect of children’s education and development that they learn to behave well towards others and towards the community in which they live.
 We use 'Zones of Regulation' to help everyone in our school community to develop a positive, considerate mind-set.
 This enables children to grow in a safe and secure environment, and to become responsible and increasingly independent members of the community.